jukey/chess/README.md

 # Chess

-This repository contains all games I played on the [Free Internet Chess Server](http://freechess.org/) (FICS) starting 2007.
+This repository contains (not yet) all games I played on the [Free Internet Chess Server](http://freechess.org/) (FICS) starting 2007.
+There will be a collection of these gamesbe accessible in the future at [https://jukey.github.io/chess/](https://jukey.github.io/chess/) (currently there is shown an example game).

 ## Format and Directories